Desert challenge for photovoltaic plants

 Requiring a minimum workforce for cleaning labor, this robot performs the continuous cleaning on any type of module without causing any damage to them, even on frameless modules.

-Maintaining clean solar panels improve up to 5 percent the productivity of PV plants of any size, and it is specially important in desert areas.
+Keeping solar panels clean can improve the productivity of PV plants of any size by up to 5%, and is especially important in desert areas.